rpl/storage-init-errors-shield-study/docs/TESTPLAN.md

 ### Preparations

-- Download last Nightly and Beta versions of Firefox
+- Download last Nightly and Beta versions of Firefox (NOTE: Beta requires a signed shield addon study extension)
 - Run Firefox instance and apply the neeeded about:config changes to the profile before enrolling in the study:
   - Navigate to _about:config_ and set the following preferences.
 (If a preference does not exist, create it be right-clicking in the white area and selecting New -> String)
   - Set `shieldStudy.logLevel` to `All`.
 This permits shield-add-on log output in browser console.